 - By going to the ScaleBio Seq Suite: RNA GitHub page, clicking the green "Code" button and then "Download ZIP".
 Unpack this file on your system directly in the directory in which you want to install the pipeline.
-To make sure the download is complete, make sure the executable commands (PY files) in the ScaleRna/bin directory have the appropriate read/write/execute privileges on your server. - 2.
+To make sure the download is complete, make sure the Python files (.py extension) in the ScaleRna/bin directory have the appropriate execute privileges on your server. - 2.
 The GitHub repository can be cloned to your machine: